corvus-dotnet/Corvus.Extensions/README.md

 ![HasMinimumCount](GIFs/Enumerable/HasMinimumCount.gif)

  `AllAndAtLeastOne()`

-This is an efficient implementation of `enum.Any() && enum.All(predicate)` that avoids starting the enumeration twice.
+This is an efficient implementation of the combination of the built-in LINQ operators [Any()](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.any?view=net-6.0) & [`All()`](https://learn.microsoft.com/en-us/dotnet/api/system.linq.enumerable.all?view=net-6.0) that avoids starting the enumeration twice.
 It determines if the collection is non-empty, and that every element also matches some predicate.

+This method is also useful because of the counterintuitive behavior of `All()` with empty collections, whereby `items.All()` returns true if `items` is an empty collection. `items.AllAndAtLeastOne()` returns false if `items` is an empty collection, as one of the examples below shows.

 ![AllAndAtLeastOne](GIFs/Enumerable/AllAndAtLeastOne.gif)